ANA Patriot Squadron

 Visitors at the Shea Naval Aviation Museum

-The Shea Naval Aviation Museum was previously located in temporary quarters at the Shea Fitness Center (former USN base gymnasium) at 495 Shea Memorial Drive at Union Point on former NAS South Weymouth in Weymouth, MA.
+The Shea Naval Aviation Museum was previously located in temporary quarters at the Shea Fitness Center (former USN base gymnasium) at Union Point.
 The museum contains a large collection of photographs, documents, and other historical artifacts associated with NAS Squantum and NAS South Weymouth.

 Guest Speaker